ministryofjustice/hmpps-prisoner-search/README.md

 up-to-date from Prison systems (NOMIS) please see the [indexer README](hmpps-prisoner-search-indexer/README.md).

 The purpose of this service is to:
-* API to provides searching of prisoner records in NOMIS via OpenSearch
+* API to provide searching of prisoner records in NOMIS via OpenSearch

 ### Running